 The Elementary years in your child’s educational career set the groundwork for all the years to come.
-Our teachers will take the time to focus on building Christian character, developing skills your student will need for a lifetime, as well as laying a solid foundation in academics.
+Our teachers will take the time to focus on building Christian character through our Crusader Code, developing skills your student will need for a lifetime, as well as laying a solid foundation in academics.

 Kindergarten and First Grade

 These first initial years at Valley see tremendous growth in independence and social interaction.
 From reading sentences to addition and subtraction to Bible verse memorization to building friendships, your child will develop a strong academic, social, and spiritual foundation for the years to come.
 Our youngest students participate in all the specials their older counterparts experience which include P.E., music, art, technology, and library.